jakrog01/Polarism/docs/user-guide/output-and-visualization.md

 ## Pipeline animations

-`src/pump_multi_comparison/` uses the same rendering primitives but constructs the animation visitor directly inside `run_scenario.py`.
+`src/pump_multi_comparison/` renders scenario movies from the scratch-local HDF5 file after the numerical simulation finishes.
 When `output.render_animation: true`, each scenario job:

 - resolves the ffmpeg binary from `FFMPEG_BIN` or `PATH`
 - respects `RENDER_ENCODER` when it is set
-- preflights the chosen encoder before the simulation starts
+- scans all recorded HDF5 frames to compute global colour limits
+- uses physical zero as the black point for non-negative fields
-- streams frames during the field-record cadence
+- streams rendered RGB frames to ffmpeg without loading the whole movie into RAM
 - writes `animation_status` and `animation_error` into scenario metadata

 If animation is required and fails after simulation data has been written, the